rodw/rodw.github.com/article/how-to-develop-a-sourcing-strategy.md

 ### <a name="Determine-the-desired-sourcing-model"></a>Step 3: Determine the desired sourcing model.

 Run down the list of functions you identified in [step 1](#Enumerate-things-to-be-sourced) again.
-This time we'll answer these two questions:
+This time we'll answer two more questions:

 1. On a scale of 1 to 10, how *critical* is this function to our business?
 Is this something we could live without (a vending machine in the breakroom, perhaps) or something that without which we would cease to operate (electricity and phone-lines, for example)?
 Does this function support our flagship product, or is it in service of some side-product we launched because it brought in a little extra revenue and we could do it?